llbit/chunky-docs/docs/plugin_api.md

 Chunky plugins are packaged as Jar files with a main class extending the interface `se.llbit.chunky.plugin.Plugin`.

-The simplest way to get started with your own plugin is perhaps to copy one of these existing demo plugins:
+The simplest way to start building a plugin is to copy one of these existing sample plugins:

 * [Ambient occlusion renderer][1]